erin-m-keller/keller-note-taker/README.md

   ```md
     npm start
   ```
-  > Answer the prompts to generate an SVG file.
+  > View the application at: http://localhost:3000

 ## Screenshot